-See how Dr. Fried's experience matches your preferences.
+Dr. Fried's experience matches your search based on the following criteria:

 Board certification should be one of your top considerations when choosing a doctor.
 Board certification is an official recognition given to doctors who have met specific requirements set by national medical specialty boards in the United States.